Your Name:

 Part I

-2. Obtain about 1 g of CuSO4·5H2O in your crucible and weigh it, recording the mass to the hundredth’s place
+2. Obtain about 1 g of CuSO4·5H2O in your crucible and weigh it, recording the mass to the maximum available precision.

-3. Before proceeding any further make a prediction about the amount of mass that will be lost when you heat the sample of copper (II) sulfate pentahydrate.
+3. Make a prediction about the amount of mass that will be lost when you heat the sample of copper (II) sulfate pentahydrate.
 Specifically, calculate the mass of the anhydrous salt and the mass of water that will be driven off.
 Show this to your instructor before proceeding.

 4. Once you have your instructor’s approval, place the crucible containing the CuSO4·5H2O on the clay triangle.